A Guide to Organizing Content On Your Website

 At the top of your sitemap, place your homepage.
 From there, branch out to the other main pages.
 These pages represent the items that will go into the navigation menu.
 They are the main sections of information you'll guide visitors to.
 Home, about, and contact are common pages for the menu.
 The rest of the content structure should be based on your organization's priorities and the needs of your target customer.

 If you operate a service-based company, a key page would be "services."
 You can use generic terms like "services" or list specific service names.
-For example, an accounting firm may include "tax preparation" and "bookkeeping" in the menu.
+For example, an accounting firm may include "tax preparation" and "bookkeeping" in the navigation bar.
 A software company may prioritize the features and pricing page in the menu.
 An online store could include product categories in the menu.

 Once you've identified the top-level navigation, begin sorting other content as sub-pages under the main menu items.